Skip to main content

 Radiation Therapy for Bile Duct Cancer

 Radiation therapy uses high-energy rays or particles to destroy cancer cells.
-Radiation isn't often used to treat bile duct cancer, still, it might be used in these ways:
+Radiation isn't often used to treat bile duct cancer.
+Still, it might be used in some situations.

-• As part of the main therapy for some advanced cancers: Radiation therapy can also be used as a main therapy for some patients whose cancer has not spread widely throughout the body, but can't be removed with surgery.
+Radiation therapy can also be used as a main therapy for some patients whose cancer has not spread widely throughout the body but can't be removed with surgery.
 While treatment in this case does not offer a cure, it may help patients live longer.

-The 2 main types of radiation therapy are external beam radiation therapy (EBRT) and brachytherapy.
-EBRT is the most common form of radiation for bile duct cancer.
+There are different types of radiation therapy.
+External beam radiation therapy (EBRT) is the most common form of radiation used to treat bile duct cancer.

 External beam radiation therapy (EBRT)

-Stereotactic body radiotherapy (SBRT) uses the techniques of 3D-CRT and IMRT, but gives a high dose of radiation over fewer sessions.
-A course of SBRT may take a week or 2, while a course of radiation using these other techniques often takes 3 to 6 weeks.
+• Stereotactic body radiotherapy (SBRT) uses the techniques of 3D-CRT and IMRT, but it gives a high dose of radiation over fewer sessions.
+A course of SBRT may take a week, while a course of radiation using these other techniques often takes 3 to 6 weeks.

-Chemoradiation is when chemotherapy (chemo) is given along with EBRT to help it work better.
-It may be tried in select patients with early stage perihilar bile duct cancer before a liver transplant is done.
+Chemoradiation is when chemotherapy (chemo) is given along with EBRT to help the radiation work better.
 The main drawback of this approach is that the side effects tend to be worse than giving radiation alone.

 EBRT side effects